olizzh0105/review-data-source-analysis/README.md

 - In many applications, the same number of Apple and Google reviews represents substantially different historical coverage.
 - Some applications had fewer available Apple reviews and therefore contributed smaller matched samples.

+### Review-Length Limitation

+Observed review-length differences may reflect both user behavior and platform or collection characteristics.

+The collected Google Play review text shows an apparent ceiling around approximately 500 characters, while Apple reviews can be substantially longer.

+The finding that Apple reviews are longer should therefore be interpreted as a characteristic of the observed datasets rather than evidence that Apple users inherently write more detailed reviews.

 ### Analytical Limitations

 - Observed cross-platform differences are descriptive and should not be interpreted as causal platform effects.